 Ascertain and study current trends in national and professional groups’ content standards, as well as trends in how children and adults learn.

-Serve as lead developer and train new content leads.
+Must be capable of serving as a lead developer and training new content leads.

 Coordinate agendas and provide uniformity of items during presentations.